andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 - Format: ISO 8601 datetime string
 - Validation: Must be valid datetime
 - Must be in the future (at least 1 hour from now)
-- Must be during operating hours (8 AM - 10 PM)
+- Must be during resource's operating hours (unless resource operates 24 hours)

 **End Datetime:**
 - Required: Yes
 - Format: ISO 8601 datetime string
 - Validation: Must be valid datetime
 - Must be after start_datetime
-- Must be during operating hours (8 AM - 10 PM)
+- Must be during resource's operating hours (unless resource operates 24 hours)

 **Duration:**
-- Minimum: 30 minutes
+- Minimum: 29 minutes
 - Maximum: 8 hours
 - Calculated: end_datetime - start_datetime

 **Operating Hours:**
-- Start time: 8:00 AM
-- End time: 10:00 PM (22:00)
+- Each resource has configurable operating hours set by owner/admin
+- Operating hours are specified in 12-hour format (hour + AM/PM) during resource creation/editing
+- Stored in database as 24-hour format (0-23) for `operating_hours_start` and `operating_hours_end`
+- Resources can be marked as 24-hour operation (`is_24_hours` flag), which overrides operating hours constraints
+- Calendar displays all time slots from 12 AM to 11:59 PM
+- Slots outside operating hours are displayed but marked as unavailable (grayed out)
+- For 24-hour resources, all slots from 12 AM to 11:59 PM are available for booking
-- Validation: Both start and end must be within this range
+- Validation: Both start and end must be within resource's operating hours (unless 24-hour operation)

 **Conflict Check:**
 - Must not overlap with existing 'approved' or 'pending' bookings